Rishiraj1308/CABZI/docs/MARKET_RESEARCH.md

-# Cabzi: The Deep Dive Market Research Blueprint
+# Curocity: The Deep Dive Market Research Blueprint

-This document provides a comprehensive, step-by-step framework for conducting market research for Cabzi.
+This document provides a comprehensive, step-by-step framework for conducting market research for Curocity.
 The goal is not just to collect data, but to derive actionable insights that will shape our product, marketing, and business strategy.

 ---